shravan1394/WinogradDataset/README.md

 Please cite "[The Curious Mind: Eye Movements to Maximize Scene Understanding.](https://osf.io/preprints/psyarxiv/6c8gf?raw=true)” when using this dataset

-## Accessing Eye movement Data
-Eye movements were collected for four different conditions as part of the study.
-Each condition was associated with a specific task (Free viewing, Scene description, Object search, and Counting objects).
-We provide access to all the eye movement data collected in this study.
-### Dependencies
+## Dependencies
 Please install the following
 1. Python 3.6 or above
 2. numpy
 3. cv2
 4. json_lines

+Installation time: less than 5 mins

+## Accessing Eye movement Data
+Eye movements were collected for four different conditions as part of the study.
+Each condition was associated with a specific task (Free viewing, Scene description, Object search, and Counting objects).
+We provide access to all the eye movement data collected in this study.

 The ExampleCodeUsage.py file provides a sample code to access and plot eye movement data and generate fixation heatmaps.
 The Figure below shows an example image pair with the heat maps generated using the code.